LSST-nonproject/sims_maf_contrib/README.md

 MAF ipython notebook tutorials can be found in the 'tutorials' directory.
 Start with the [Index](https://github.com/LSST-nonproject/sims_maf_contrib/blob/master/tutorials/Index.ipynb).

 MAF ipython notebooks demonstrating science applications can be found in the 'science' directory.
-The [Index](https://github.com/LSST-nonproject/sims_maf_contrib/blob/master/science/Index.ipynb) provides an overview.
       To browse some example MAF analyses, check out the **[sims_maf_contrib    Wiki!](https://github.com/LSST-nonproject/sims_maf_contrib/wiki)**

 If you get stuck, [write us an issue](https://github.com/LSST-nonproject/sims_maf_contrib/issues) and we'll improve this documentation.